Hooked Fisherman

 UL power limits use to lighter presentations only

-The Triumph is the best trout rod under $120.
-St. Croix's SCII graphite blank has genuine sensitivity that cheaper rods lack — you feel the difference immediately with small spinners and live bait.
-The 6'6" UL is the quintessential stream trout setup.
+Among mid-price rods, the Triumph is the one CT stream anglers gravitate back to.
+St. Croix's SCII graphite blank has a sensitivity that cheaper rods lack — the difference shows up immediately with small spinners and live bait on a drift.
+The 6'6" UL suits open-to-moderate stream water like the lower Farmington or Salmon River mainstem.

 Ugly Stik GX2 Spinning Rod (6' UL)